prasadganta/taxcaliculator/README.md

 # taxcaliculator
-# 1. API endpoint to store employee details(Validate the data and throw the errors on invalid data)
+# 1. API endpoint to store taxpayer details(Validate the data and throw the errors on invalid data)

 # Fields(All fields are mandatory):